ckdenouden/AVO-NG/Readme.md

 ### :telescope: Upscaler/TAA

-[Skyrim Upscaler](https://www.nexusmods.com/skyrimspecialedition/mods/80343) is also included, configured in DLAA mode to enable ENB comatability.
+[Skyrim Upscaler](https://www.nexusmods.com/skyrimspecialedition/mods/80343) is also included, configured in DLAA mode to enable ENB compatability.
 You will need to enable it in game by pressing the `End` key on your keyboard.

 If you do not have an Nvidia GPU, set the mode to `TAA` to ensure that the antialiasing works properly.